marck-oemar/tf-compute-example/README.md

 - the requests are synchronize.
 Refactor to asynchronize shouldn't be much work
 - The resource names are according to the REST API Guidelines
 - CRUD REST HTTP operations are implemented, instead of misusing resources names for operations.
-- The return object of a request is a string.
-TODO: return proper json object.

 The API structure for now is simply: